 Last Thursday morning, I was following up on a book recommendation from sometime-TED-blogger Ben Lillie.
 A writer he knows, an English major, taught herself calculus and wrote a book about it.
 Don’t you want to read that book?
-I do.
-I couldn’t remember the writer’s name that morning, but I remembered the plot of the book.
+I sure did.
+But I couldn’t remember the writer’s name that morning.
+I did, however, remember the plot of the book.
 So I searched for “english major who taught herself calculus.”

 And Google asked: